Get the latest from TODAY

 Make hard boiled eggs

 Whether you want to just keep some hard-boiled eggs in the fridge or are making an appetizer like deviled eggs, you can make them in your Instant Pot in about 10 minutes.
 You can use the rack that comes with the pot or go with a silicone steamer insert.
 If using the trivet, simply place the eggs on the rack (about six to 10 will fit, depending on the size of your pot); add 1 cup of water to the bottom of the pot and then close the lid and set the pot to high.
-It will take about 6 minutes for the pressure to build and another 5 minutes for the eggs to cook.
+It will take about 6 minutes for the pressure to build and another 5 minutes for the eggs to fully cook.
 Once the cycle is done, remove the eggs and place in an ice bath to halt the cooking process.

 Whip up some yogurt